Hurricane Lee will bring heavy rain to already saturated areas of New England

 New England is under watches and warnings

 Parts of Maine and Canada are under a hurricane watch, meaning hurricane conditions are possible within 48 hours.
-The alert is in effect from Stonington, Maine, to Canada's New Brunswick and Nova Scotia.
+The alert is in effect from Petit Manan Point, Maine to the U.S.-Canada border; in New Brunswick, Canada, from the U.S.-Canada border to Point Lepreau, including Grand Manan Island; and in Nova Scotia, Canada, from Digby to Medway Harbour.

-Part of coastal Massachusetts is now under a tropical storm warning, including Nantucket, Martha's Vineyard, and Cape Cod, the hurricane center said in an update Thursday.
-That means tropical storm conditions are expected in the warning area within 36 hours.
+Stretches of coastal Massachusetts are now under a tropical storm warning, including Westport, Nantucket, Martha's Vineyard and Cape Cod, the hurricane center said early Friday.
+Tropical storm warning also are in effect for New Brunswick from the U.S.-Canada border to Fort Lawrence, including Grand Manan Island; in Nova Scotia from Fort Lawrence to Point Tupper; and in Bermuda.

 "Impacts are expected to be greatest across Cape Cod, where winds may gust as high as 50-60mph," the National Weather Service office in Boston said.